Connect with us

 With Oftana held in check, Erram delivers dominant performance vs Meralco

-There should be no denying how impactful Poy Erram could be when he’s fully healthy, and solid proof of that was his performance on Sunday night.
+There should be no denying Poy Erram’s impact when he’s fully healthy, and his performance on Sunday night was proof of that.

 “Hindi naman conscious [effort], aggressive lang na makatulong in any way possible,” he said of his outing after the match at the Mall of Asia Arena.

-Aggressive, indeed, was Erram right from the get-go, scoring 11 of the Tropang 5G’s first 12 points of the game before entering the halftime intermission with already 21 to his name behind a perfect 8-for-8 clip from the floor.
+Erram was indeed aggressive from the get-go, scoring 11 of the Tropang 5G’s first 12 points of the game.
+He went into the halftime intermission with 21 already to his name behind a perfect 8-for-8 clip from the floor.

-That great start wasn’t really by design, although his game as a whole was part of the coaches’ adjustments to work their way around the Bolts’ defensive gameplan that’s practically predicated on denying their heavy hitters.
+That great start wasn’t a target, but his performance as a whole was part of the coaches’ adjustments, so the team could work around the Bolts’ defensive game plan of denying the heavy hitters.

 2025-26-PBA-Philippine-Cup-Semifinals-Game-4-TNT-vs-Meralco-Poy-Erram With Oftana held in check, Erram delivers dominant performance vs Meralco Basketball News PBA - philippine sports news